 We all know this scene: an audition hall full of students or a conference room full of corporate workers – all incredibly bored.
-An instructor is standing in front of them, trying their best to command their audiences’ attention.
+An instructor is standing in front of them, trying their best to command their audience’s attention.
 There are important things to learn, but no one is listening.

 But what is inquiry-based learning?
 Simply put, it’s focused on the role of the student, who is encouraged to follow their interests in choosing the subjects they want to learn more about.
 What’s more, instead of learning the facts purely by reading and regurgitating the information back, modern learning platforms have advanced to create a more enriched learning process.
-This ensures that concepts are embedded into learners’ long-term memory through engaging features which aim to challenge learners to absorb the content and apply their knowledge in a practical sense.
+This ensures that concepts are embedded into learners’ long-term memory through engaging features that aim to challenge learners to absorb the content and apply their knowledge in a practical sense.

 As research shows, the are many advantages of switching to the inquiry-based learning model.
-Certainly, it’s easier for the teachers, coaches and trainers who no longer have to bear the weight of leading a training single-handedly.
-Inquiry-based learning methods assume, that everyone involved is equally capable of shaping the lesson experience – effectively participants of IBL courses show more engagement than during regular courses, as they are freer and more independent in pursuing knowledge and learning new facts.
-The coach remains a guide, who, with carefully crafted strategies, stirs excitement and pushes participants into their path to discovery.
+Certainly, it’s easier for the teachers, coaches, and trainers who no longer have to bear the weight of leading a training single-handedly.
+Inquiry-based learning methods assume, that everyone involved is equally capable of shaping the lesson experience – effectively participants of IBL courses show more engagement than during regular courses, as they are freer and more independent in pursuing pedagogical knowledge and learning new facts.
+The coach remains a guide, who, with carefully crafted strategies, stirs excitement and pushes participants on their path to discovery.
 After all, we’re all pretty good at learning already – why not take advantage of it?

 The strategic approach of inquiry-based education can deepen the learners’ understanding of the topic.
-The trainee is encouraged to follow his curiosity and make connections between various themes, notions and subjects, rather than repeat dry formulas.
-Such learning approach assists in the fortification of deep and contextualized understanding of facts.
+The trainee is encouraged to follow his curiosity and make connections between various themes, notions, and subjects, rather than repeat dry formulas.
+Such a learning approach assists in the fortification of a deep and contextualized understanding of facts.
 That in turn might prove fruitful in coming up with new solutions to long-existing problems.
 And since inquiry-based learning always comes with a reflection part at the end, trainees can exchange thoughts on best learning practices and count on their colleagues’ feedback.

 Inquiry-based learning offers a small revolution to traditional teaching methods.
 Teachers can step down from their pedestals and join students in their pursuit of knowledge.
 It improves interaction and cooperation skills among students, as well as solution-oriented thinking.
 To prove their points, they have to gain confidence and fluency in argumentation and description of the thinking processes involved in finding the answer.
 Finally, the inevitable criticism of one’s work loses its sharpness and becomes an inspiration for more in-depth engagement with the topic.